Chris Eubank’s title is back on the market after the former boxing champ was declared bankrupt.

 The manor was originally part of the great feudal Lordship of Lewes and was held by the half brother of William the Conqueror.

 The holder enjoyed the right to take 4000 eels a year from fishing boats.

-For centuries it was held by the Sackville family, who were dukes of Dorset, but in 1987 Lord Sackville sold it to the London Evening Standard as a prize in a competition, the winner put it to auction in 1996.
+For centuries it was held by the Sackville family, who were dukes of Dorset, but in 1987 Lord Sackville sold it to the London Evening Standard as a prize in a competition, the winner put it to

 While Eubank held the Lordship he made a point of appearing around the city wearing regal throw-backs including a monocle and a gold top cane.